threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 We do this by opening the body and loosening the tensions and blockages that lie behind the physical and psychological ailments.

-During a body therapy treament, I will work with you to:
+During a therapy session, I will work with you to:

+* **Relieve Tensions:**
-* relax muscles, release joints and loosen up the neck and back from a combination of deep massage techniques, joint release, acupressure and zone points
+  Use deep massage techniques, joint release, acupressure, and zone points to relax muscles, release joints, and ease neck and back tension.

-* read and remedy disturbances in the nervous system that can result in everything from digestive problems and neck tension to stress , anxiety and depression
+* **Restore Nervous System Balance:**
+  Remedy disturbances that can cause issues like digestive problems, neck tension, stress, anxiety, and depression.

+* **Connect Mind and Body:**
-* create a connection between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states
+  Explore the relationship between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states

 This helps to create balance in your nervous system, open up the breathing, and activate flow in the body's energy system.